Experimental study

 Fig. 2: In very unproductive systems, in which plants grow very slowly and the removal of biomass might still be visible after a few years try to not overlap the stripes for biomass harvests for as much time as possible.

-Collect the total aboveground biomass, dry and weigh it (the two subsamples per plot can be combined).
 Sampling should be done at peak biomass production (the timing of peak biomass will vary between sites and will be defined by local researchers for their system).
 If your site has a two-times mowing regime, biomass should be collected twice per year to better estimate site productivity (before the cuts).
-Send the dry biomass samples to the project coordinators (Anne Kempel) every year.
-We will then measure several leaf characteristics (leaf N and P, fibre content etc.).
-Please send us ca. 20 g of dry weight per plot (e.g. in a zip-block plastic bag or a jar, the two strips per plot can be combined, see labelling protocol).
+Collect the total aboveground biomass, dry and weigh it (the two subsamples per plot can be combined).
+Send a subsample (ca. 20 g of dry weight per plot, the two strips per plot can be combined) of the dry biomass samples to the project coordinators (see sample processing and labelling protocol) every year.
+If you can grind the biomass to powder, that would be ideal, but if not you can cut the biomass sample in pieces and send us a well-mixed subsample.

 1.6 One-time measurement of plant traits

-At each site, several plant traits – plant height, specific leaf area (SLA) and leaf dry matter content (LDMC) – will be measured to characterize the plant communities.
+At each siteseveral plant traits – plant height, specific leaf area (SLA) and leaf dry matter content (LDMC) – will be measured to characterize the plant communities.
 These traits are closely associated to two major axis of plant functional variation, the size of plants and their parts, and the resource economics spectrum (Wright et al. 2004, Díaz et al. 2016).
 You will measure the traits according to protocols in Garnier et al. 2001.

 Height, SLA and LDMC of all plant species at a site should be measured.
 This is important to test whether the response of plants to enemy exclusions follow patterns predicted by defense-deployment strategies (e.g. growth defense-tradeoff).
 For each plant species present at a site, five individuals per site should be randomly sampled, and their height, SLA and LDMC assessed.
 The height can be directly measured in the field, for SLA and LDMC pick the five randomly selected individuals, bag them in a labelled plastic bags and place them in a cooler.
 If possible, your individuals have > 5 leaves without any damage symptoms, as ideally the leaf traits are measured on undamaged leaves (see detailed protocol on how to measure SLA and LDMC).
 These measurements can be done at any point up until the fourth year.

-1.7 Special sampling campaigns per plot and additional measurements
+1.7 Special sampling campaigns per plot and additional measurements (measurement Add-ons)

 Herbivore damage and fungal infection

-In some years we will ask you to measure herbivore damage and fungal infection per plot.
+In year three (third year of treatment application) we ask you to measure herbivore damage and fungal infection per plot.
 If your system is very productive and will be mown regularly, damage and disease will be measured in the small plot dedicated for the plant cover (small plot i).
 If your system is very unproductive and removing individuals for damage assessment would have strong influences on the vegetation, then measure the herbivore damage and fungal infection in one of the other small plots dedicated for destructive sampling (ii, iii, iv), or alternatively, assess damage in the cover small plot without removing individuals.
-Damage does not need to be assessed every year and we will communicate the years in which the damage should be assessed.
+You will find the detailed protocol on how to assess herbivore damage and pathogen infection here

 References